noelalejandro/Max/NGEcho/README.md

 1. Follow the link to the [NGEcho.amxd](https://github.com/noelalejandro/Max/blob/main/NGEcho/NGEcho.amxd) repository
 2. Download raw file
-3. Navigate to the Devices folder in your Ableton User Library
+3. Place device in the Devices folder of your Ableton User Library
-4. Expand the Max Audio Effect tab
-5. Double-click the Max Audio Effect device
-6. Press the Edit Button on the Device Title Bar
-7. Press cmd+a and delete the contents
-8. Press cmd+v to paste raw code
-9. Save in Presentation Mode

 ## Design Process
 #### Learn